Faith, Place, & Housing Alliance (FPHA)

 Professor Christoher Baker - Chair

-Chris Baker is Professor of Religion, Belief and Public Life at Goldsmiths, University of London, where he is also Director of the Faiths and Civil Society Unit.
+Chris is Professor of Religion, Belief and Public Life at Goldsmiths, University of London, where he is also Director of the Faiths and Civil Society Unit.
 He is a trustee for the Ella Baker School of Organising and is former Director of Research for the William Temple Foundation, a public theology think tank until early 2026.
 He is also co-founder of the Faith and Belief Policy Collective.

 Rev'd Alison Boulton